paidiver/paidiverpy/docs/guide/custom_algorithms/index.rst

   from paidiverpy.custom_layer.base_custom_algorithm import BaseCustomAlgorithm

   class MyMethod(BaseCustomAlgorithm):
-      def process(self):
+      def process(self):op
-          return self.image_data * self.params.some_param
+          return self.image_data * self.params.some_param, self.metadata

 In the `process` method:

 * The input, `image_data`, is either a NumPy or Dask array.
+* `metadata` is a dictionary containing metadata related to the image data.
 * `params` is an object containing the parameters specific to your algorithm.
-* The method should return a processed NumPy or Dask array.
+* The method should return a processed NumPy or Dask array and the metadata.

+.. admonition:: Important

+  The `image_data` is either a NumPy or Dask array, depending on the input.
+To standardize the format, all image data will have a shape of length 3: `(height, width, channels)`.
+Grayscale images will include a singleton channel dimension.
+  For multi-channel images, the channel order will be RGB (for 3 channels) or RGBA (for 4 channels).

+.. admonition:: Important

+  The `process` method must return a tuple containing the processed data and metadata.
+The metadata can be used in the process and it can be modified.
+  However, the metadata must be returned in the same format as it was received (i.e., as a dictionary).

 If your algorithm relies on external libraries, import them within this file, ensuring the `process` method follows this signature.